Black Soil In India

 Origin and Formation of Black Soil

-It is assumed to have developed as a result of weathering of igneous rocks, basalt rocks of the Deccan Plateau in specific.
-The soil has a very particular dark color because of this volcanic origin, since it has a very clay-like consistency and composition of minerals.
-It is mainly sourced by the Deccan Traps that cover areas of Maharashtra, Madhya Pradesh, Gujarat, Karnataka, and Andhra Pradesh.
+The soil has a very particular dark color because of its volcanic origin, since it has a very clay-like consistency and composition of minerals.

-Thousands of years back, the natural processes of erosion, weathering, and deposition assisted in adding fine clay particles to the soil to make it dense and moisture-retaining.
-One of the major causes of the dark color of the soil is the parent material, which is abundant in iron and other metallic compounds.
+Thousands of years ago, the natural processes of erosion, weathering, and deposition assisted in adding fine clay particles to the soil to make it dense and moisture-retaining.

 Geographical Distribution